vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 \(category 3\), not yet carrying a picture; strictly speaking, they should be classified in our fourth category: funerary monuments without mortuary deposits.

-On the other hand, although the term yaṣṭi  is used to refer to these steles, these monuments differ widely from the constructions composed of square and circular yaṣṭis  as described under the heading aiḍ¯uka  in the VDhP.
+On the other hand, although the term yaṣṭi  is used to refer to these steles, these monuments differ widely from the constructions composed of square and circular yaṣṭis  as described under the heading aiḍūka  in the VDhP.

 Aiḍūkas